Determine if a String is a valid number in Java

-In this post, we will explore several ways to determine if a String is a valid number or not.
-The solution checks if a String contains only Unicode digits and doesn’t allow either positive or negative leading sign or a decimal point.
-A null string or an empty String should return false.
+This post will explore several ways to determine whether a string is a valid number in Java.
+The solution checks if a string contains only Unicode digits and doesn’t allow either positive or negative leading sign or a decimal point.
+A null string or an empty string should return false.

-Java did not provide any standard function for this simple task.
-Nevertheless, there are several methods to check if the given String is numeric in Java –
+Java did not provide any standard method for this simple task.
+Nevertheless, there are several methods to check if the given string is numeric in Java:

 1. Custom method

-Simple solution is to write our own utility method for this simple task.
-The idea is to iterate over characters of a String and check each character to be numeric using Character.isDigit(char).
+A simple solution is to write our own utility method for this simple task.
+The idea is to iterate over string characters and check each character to be numeric using Character.isDigit(char).
 This is demonstrated below:

 Output: